JulyWitch/JulyWitch.github.io/content/posts/over-refactoring-effects.en.md

 At the start of a product, everything is easy, and Our abstractions seem logical and elegant. **Everything Makes Sense**.

-But as the business grows, things change,.
+But as the business grows, things change.

 PM, testers, and client feedback start shaping the product, pushing it beyond the limits you unintentionally set with your refactoring.